Cargill/splinter/cli/man/splinter-keygen.1.md

 If no option is specified, this command generates user keys that are stored in the directory `$HOME/splinter/keys`.
 The `--system` flag generates keys for the Splinter daemon (`splinterd`) that are stored in `/etc/splinter/keys`.
-The `-o`/`--output-dir` option generates keys in the specified directory.
+The `--key-dir` option generates keys in the specified directory.

 The file names are determined by the user name, unless the `*KEY-NAME*` argument is used.